atesgoral/ates.dev/src/posts/2024-12-25-dweeting-outside-the-box/index.md

 </code></pre>

 Note the `'8cm"'` as the font value.
-The `"` character creates a word boundary after the size unit, "cm". `"` is not a valid font name, but browsers are forgiving of bad syntax and bad names.
+The `"` character creates a word boundary after the size unit "cm".
+While `"` is not a valid font name, browsers are forgiving of bad syntax and names.
 This browser forgiveness is a goldmine for code golfers - we can use `"` instead of valid font names like `Arial` or `sans-serif`, saving precious characters.